Unification and Texture Universality: The Essence of Hermiticity: Introduction

 The unification scheme that assumes neutrinos to be purely Dirac type is not very common.
 The present work is characterized by this feature.
 We adopt the type-I Dirac seesaw mechanism\,\cite{CentellesChulia:2017koy, Borboruah:2024lli, Borah:2024gql, Borah:2017dmk, Singh:2024imk, Mahapatra:2023oyh, Chen:2022bjb, Goswami:2025jde} to explain the origin of neutrino masses and mixing.
 The mass matrices are more fundamental than the mixing matrices.
 Respecting this key concept, the present work explores the realization of mass matrices within both of these alienated sectors and investigates whether the patterns or textures are somehow similar.
 We find that a general three-dimensional Hermitian mass matrix texture plays a very important role in achieving universality.

-The plan of the paper is outlined as follows: In section (\ref{sec2}), we first propose model-independent common textures for the lepton and quark sectors and discuss their phenomenological stability.
-In section (\ref{sec3}), we follow a top-down approach to develop an effective unified theory to realize the posited textures in exact form.
-In section (\ref{sec4}), we discuss the salient facets of the study and conclude.
+The plan of the paper is outlined as follows: In section (\ref{sec2}), we discuss an effective unified theory to derive the quark and lepton mass matrix textures.
+In this regard, we discuss the phenomenological viability of the obtained textures and ensure the naturalness of the Yukawa couplings.
+In section (\ref{sec6}), we study some phenomenological constrains of the proposed model.
+In section (\ref{sec7}), we study the stability of the textures under renormalization group running.
+In section (\ref{sec8}), we discuss the salient facets of the study and conclude.